Secret Rendezvous (novel)

 Secret Rendezvous (密会, Mikkai) is a 1977 novel by Kōbō Abe.

-Synopsis
+The English translation by Juliet Winters Carpenter was published by Knopf on August 27, 1979.

+Plot

 In the middle of the night, an ambulance arrives to take away a woman who appears to be completely healthy.
 Her husband, a sales representative for an athletic shoe company, attempts to track her whereabouts the next morning, but can find no trace of her once he arrives at the hospital.

-Publication history

-The English translation by Juliet Winters Carpenter was published by Knopf in 1979.